Data-flo Docs

 Description

-apply-force-directed-layout adaptor utilises force-directed graph layout algorithm to arrange the graph's nodes in two-dimensional space such that the edges are roughly equal in length and there is minimal overlap between them.
+apply-force-directed-layout adaptor utilises to arrange the graph's nodes in two-dimensional space such that the edges are roughly equal in length and there is minimal overlap between them.

 This is achieved by applying forces between the edges and nodes, which are determined by their spatial relationships.